US Sports at a Glance: What You Missed That Night in the NBA and NHL

 What you missed that night in NBA and NHL

 Dusseldorf While most Europeans are asleep, the North American professional leagues are busy.
 What happened that night in American football, basketball and ice hockey.
-Today among other things: Leon Draisaitl plunges deeper and deeper into the crisis with the Oilers.

-Ice hockey: Sixth loss in a row for Draisaitl and the Oilers

-Ice hockey star Leon Draisaitl and the Edmonton Oilers are in a crisis and have also lost their sixth NHL game in a row.
-Against the Toronto Maple Leafs, the team conceded a 1: 5 on Tuesday evening.
-With eleven defeats in 27 games now, the long, very good situation on the way to the playoffs has deteriorated significantly.
-Draisaitl missed a huge chance early on and was symbolic of the Oilers’ lack of luck in previous games.
-Oilers head coach Dave Tippett had tested positive for Corona in the run-up to the game, according to assistant coach Jim Playfair, and was therefore not behind the bench.
+Today among other things: A coach thrown out in the NFL and German NBA professionals who convince despite defeat.

 .